tungbq/devops-toolkit/README.md

 ## Prerequisites

-Before you begin, make sure you have [Docker](https://docs.docker.com/engine/install/) installed.
-It's also beneficial to have a basic understanding of Docker concepts.
+Before you begin, ensure that you have [Docker](https://docs.docker.com/engine/install/) installed.
+It's also helpful to have a basic understanding of Docker concepts.

 ## Quick start 🔥